telicent-oss/shared-workflows/docs/maven.md

 ### Do I need a release branch?

-No, some repositories may prefer to do it this way because of how they've configured [concurrency](#combining-with-other-workflows) in their workflow files, but is isn't required.
+Yes, our open source repositories protect the `main` branch from direct pushes, this means you **MUST** always create a release from a branch and then merge that release back to `main` once it is completed.
+If you try to release directly from `main` then the Maven Release plugin will fail as the push will be rejected by GitHub.

+### What triggers the actual GitHub and Maven Central releaes?

-The workflow will produce an automatic GitHub release when you tag the repository provided that the tag does not point to a `SNAPSHOT` version.
+The workflow will produce an automatic GitHub release, and publish artifacts to Maven Central whenever you tag the repository, provided that the tag does not point to a `SNAPSHOT` version.

 ### How do I make a release?